austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 **If you operate a private homeserver, go check [the asra.gr list](https://wiki.asra.gr/en:public_servers) to see if it is accidentally set to allow public registrations!!!**

-**Disclaimer:** Inclusion does **NOT** imply endorsement nor any guarantee regarding the future availability of the homeserver.
-For long-term usage, choose a homeserver that you trust, has policies suitable to your use, and is designed to last.
+**Disclaimer:** Inclusion does **NOT** imply endorsement nor any guarantee regarding the availability of the homeserver.
+For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has policies suitable to your use, and is designed to last.
 Remember, any homeserver you choose gets to access all the unencrypted data about your account!

 ## List